OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 ![Screenshot showing that the user chose TypeScript to the previous question and shows the prompt for the add-in name in the Yeoman generator.](../images/yo-office-name-prompt.png)

 You're then prompted to choose which Office application the add-in should run in.
-There are six possible applications to choose from; Excel, OneNote, Outlook, PowerPoint, Project, and Word.
+There are six possible applications to choose from: **Excel**, **OneNote**, **Outlook**, **PowerPoint**, **Project**, and **Word**.
 You must choose just one, but if you want the add-in to be runnable in more than one of the Office applications, you can change the manifest later to support the ones that you don't choose here.
 The exception is Outlook.
 A manifest that supports Outlook cannot support any other Office application.

 ![Screenshot showing that the user named the project "Contoso Add-in" and shows the prompt for Office application, and the possible answers, in the Yeoman generator.](../images/yo-office-host-prompt.png)